-To become a speech pathologist, I had to get a master’s degree while earning more than 400 hours of clinical experience across several categories of patient category (age, voice, articulation, language, etc).
-At the end of my degree program, I had to pass a national speech exam called the PRAXIS.
-The first year as a speech path is called the “Clinical Fellowship Year” (CFY) and is spent with a supervisor assisting sporadically so that the speech path can earn a “CCC” or a certificate of clinical competence which is issued by the American Speech-Language-Hearing Association (ASHA).
+The first year as a speech path is called the “Clinical Fellowship Year” (CFY).
+The CFY is spent with a supervisor monitoring and assisting the clinical fellow with therapy and evaluation.
+The CFY experience happens in both medical and educational settings.
+At the end of nine months, the speech path can earn a “CCC” or a certificate of clinical competence.
+The CCC is issued by the American Speech-Language-Hearing Association (ASHA), the national certification body.
 To obtain a state license to practice I had to send all of this information to the state of Illinois.
-Finally, for my teaching certificate I had to send everything to the state board of education as well as pass several teaching exams.
+Finally, for my teaching certificate, I had to send everything to the state board of education and pass several teaching exams.

-1) ASHA’s Certificate of Clinical Competence (CCC)
+What is ASHA’s Certificate of Clinical Competence (CCC)?

 While this certification is optional in some states, working with a speech pathologist with a CCC is the most desirable.
 When a clinician has a CCC, not only does it mean that he or she experienced a clinical fellowship year (CFY) to increase their skill set, but they also have to keep up their continuing education, 30 hours over three years.